Tazman3582/Nanodegree-Worksession-1-/README.md

 # Nanodegree-Worksession-1-
-index.html contains all my tml code so check it out and hope you enjoy
+index.html contains all my html code so far so check it out and hope you enjoy